 - 2 tbs extra virgin olive oil

-- 4 oz guanciale, pancetta, or unsmoked bacon, diced
+- 4 oz guanciale pancetta, or unsmoked bacon, diced

-- ½ tsp crushed red pepper flakes
+- ½ teaspoon crushed red pepper flakes

-- ½ tsp black pepper, freshly ground
+- ½ teaspoon black pepper freshly ground

-- 1 small onion, minced
+- 1 small onion minced

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

 - 28 oz crushed tomatoes

-- kosher salt, to taste
+- kosher salt to taste

 - 12 oz dried bucatini or spaghetti

-- ¼ cup Pecorino Romano, finely grated
+- ¼ cup Pecorino Romano cheese finely grated

-Heat the oil in a large heavy skillet over medium heat.
+- Heat the oil in a large heavy skillet over medium heat.
 Add guanciale/pancetta/bacon and sauté until crisp and golden.

-Add the red pepper flakes and black pepper, stirring to combine.
+- Add the red pepper flakes and black pepper, stirring to combine.
 Add the onion and garlic.
 Cook, stirring often, until the onions are soft.

-Add the crushed tomatoes and reduce the heat to low.
+- Add the crushed tomatoes and reduce the heat to low.
 Cook, stirring occasionally, until the sauce thickens (15-20 minutes).

-While the pasta sauce simmers, bring a large pot of water to a boil.
+- While the pasta sauce simmers, bring a large pot of water to a boil.
 Season the water with salt.
 Add the pasta and cook, stirring occasionally, until 2 minutes before al dente.

-Reserve 1 cup of pasta cooking water.
+- Reserve 1 cup of pasta cooking water.
 Drain the pasta.

-Add the drained pasta to the sauce in the skillet and toss vigorously with tongs to coat.
+- Add the drained pasta to the sauce in the skillet and toss vigorously with tongs to coat.

-Add about ½ cup of the reserved pasta water and cook until the sauce coats the pasta and the pasta is al dente, about 2 minutes.
+- Add about ½ cup of the reserved pasta water and cook until the sauce coats the pasta and the pasta is al dente, about 2 minutes.
 You can add a little more pasta water if the sauce is too dry.